Skip to main content

 Biography

-Dr Aimée Fox is an historian of warfare and is currently Director of PGR (PARC chair) in the Defence Studies Department.
+Dr Aimée Fox is an historian of warfare and is currently Director of Postgraduate Research (DRSC chair) in the Defence Studies Department.
 Her research focuses on warfare in the twentieth century and explores how military organisations innovate and change in historic and contemporary contexts.

 In 2016, Aimée joined King’s from the Department of History at the University of Birmingham where she also completed her AHRC-funded doctorate on innovation and change in the British Army of the First World War.

 Aimée is a Fellow of both the Royal Historical Society and the Higher Education Academy.
-She currently sits on the Editorial Advisory Boards of British Journal for Military History and Journal of Advanced Military Studies.
-She is also an elected Trustee of the Society for Military History and also serves on the National Army Museum’s research and collections advisory panel, which helps shape the museum’s exhibitions and collections policies.
+She currently sits on the Editorial Advisory Board of British Journal for Military History and International Journal for Military History and Historiography.
+She was a former editorial board member for Journal of Military History (2020–21) and Journal of Advanced Military Studies (2021–24).
+She is an elected Trustee of the Society for Military History and also serves on the National Army Museum’s research and collections advisory panel.
 Aimée has held fellowships with the Australian Defence Force Academy, Australian War Memorial, Brute Krulak Center for Innovation and Future Warfare at Marine Corps University, Deakin University, and the Royal British Legion.
-She is currently book reviews editor (post-1815) for War in History and co-edits two academic book series: War and the British Empire (McGill-Queen’s University Press) and History of Warfare (Brill).
+She co-edits two academic book series: War and the British Empire (McGill-Queen’s University Press) and History of Warfare (Brill).

 Research Interests